saxbophone/libsxbp/README.md

 For the library, you will need:

-- A compiler that can compile C99 code
+- A compiler that can compile ISO C99 code
 - [Cmake](https://cmake.org/) - v3.0 or newer
 - [libpng](http://www.libpng.org/pub/png/libpng.html) - (this often comes preinstalled with many modern unix-like systems)